drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### SECS, OCCS, CASP

-SECS (Simulation and Evaluation of Chemical Synthesis) was developed in 1978 by W.T.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/secs-occs-casp-250ff339'><i class='fa fa-play' aria-hidden='true'></i></button>SECS (Simulation and Evaluation of Chemical Synthesis) was developed in 1978 by W.T.
 Wipke.
 The program recognizes stereochemical features.
 In addition 3D energy minimizations can be performed to assess whether a reactive site is accessible or subject to a particular steric hindrance before a suitable transform is proposed.
 The predecessor of SECS was OCCS (Organic Chemical Simulation of Synthesis - 1969).
 The CASP (Computer Aided Synthesis Planning System) system developed and used in the 1980s by a consortium of European pharmaceutical companies is an offshoot of the SECS program.
 *[minimizations]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.
 *[nce]: New Chemical Entity: a compound not previously described.